 Through our Outreach Workers, innovative educational initiatives and camps, physical activity and support footwear programmes, and educational grants, HFNZ is able to assist people with these chronic disorders through all stages of their life.
 We provide the tools to give our members a voice, and try to ensure they receive the best care that medicine can offer – as, despite advances in genetic technology, a cure remains elusive.

-Today, HFNZ comprises four regions throughout the country (Northern, Midland, Central, Southern) known as Member Representative Groups (MRGs), with an Outreach Worker assigned to each.
-There are also two national MRGs - Piritoto and the National Youth Committee.
-The National Office and administration of the Foundation is located in Christchurch.
-The National Council is responsible for the governance of the Foundation, on which sits the National President, two Vice-Presidents, a Treasurer, and a representative from each of the MRG's own committees.
+Today, HFNZ comprises four regions throughout the country (Northern, Midland, Central, Southern), with an Outreach Worker assigned to each.
+There are also two national groups - Piritoto and the National Youth Committee.
+The National Council is responsible for the governance of the Foundation, on which sits the National President, two Vice-Presidents, a Treasurer, and a representative from each of the regions' and groups' own committees.
 All Council positions are voluntary and decided by election at the Annual General Meeting.

-HFNZ are very proud of advances and success they have achieved over the last half century.
-To continue to reach toward their goals, they rely largely on public donation.
-With the incredible generosity of the New Zealand public and the amazing support received from their Sustaining Patrons, Corporate Friends, and grant applications, HFNZ look forward to many more success stories in coming years.
+HFNZ are very proud of advances and success we have achieved over the last half century.
+To continue to reach toward our goals, we rely largely on public donation.
+With the incredible generosity of the New Zealand public and the amazing support received from our Sustaining Patrons, Corporate Friends, and grant applications, HFNZ look forward to many more success stories in coming years.